TobiasPSP/doneland_sources/README.md

 >
 > > At other times, the FET symbol shows a straight line instead of three separated small lines (like above).
 A straight line indicates a *depletion mode* FET whereas the three separate short lines indicate an *enhancement mode* FET.
 A *depletion mode* FET is similar to a "normally closed" (NC) switch, so this transistor is *conductive* when there is no voltage between *gate* and *source*.
 In contrast, an "enhanced mode" FET is the other way around and works like a "normally open" (NO) switch: when there is no voltage between *base* and *source*, these transistors are *off* and do not conduct.
 >
 > *FET* transistors (the lower line in above image) generally show *four* instead of *three* terminals, one on the left side and three on the right side.
 This represents the inner physical structure of these transistor types.
-Still, these transistors, too, have just *three* exposed terminals, which is why the symbol connects two lines with the
+Still, these transistors, too, have just *three* exposed terminals, which is why the symbol connects two lines with the **source** pin.
-> Typically, two of them are combined as *source* (like above).
-In some symbols, however, you may find *four* instead of *three* terminals.
-The forth connector is then called *substrate*.
-These four terminals represent the physical structure inside a FET but practically, there are no FET transistors generally available that actually expose the forth terminal.
+> In some symbols you may find a separate *forth* terminal called *substrate*.
+Practically though, there are no FET transistors around that physically expose this forth terminal.

 ### Transistor Families